 6.1.
 Make sure your theme is mobile-friendly

-After making sure that your site is fast, make sure your website, or rather your theme, is mobile-friendly.
-Making your website mobile-friendly starts with making sure the links are not too close together, and buttons are easily clickable.
-Your font should be consistent and shouldn’t be too small and your images not too big, both in file size and dimensions.
+After making sure that your site is fast, make sure your website, or your theme, is mobile-friendly.
+Making your website mobile-friendly starts with ensuring the links are not too close together and buttons are easily clickable.
+Your font should be consistent and not too small, and your images are not too big, both in file size and dimensions.

 We’d like to highlight two specific mobile theme optimizations below.